grafana/alloy/docs/design/908-proposal-process.md

    * decline the proposal, or
    * ask for a design document.

+   As public discussion occurs, the proposal is expected to be refined over time to address incoming feedback.

    If the proposal is accepted or declined, the proposal process ends here.

 3. *Design document*: If requested, a design document is written, and the PR